 Not currently available (as of September 2021).

 How to apply for a Thai visa

 Check the latest entry and visa requirements for Thailand from the Royal Thai Embassy, London.
-If you are travelling from Ireland, please note the Royal Thai Consulate in Dublin will stop issuing visas from 7 May 2021.
+If you are travelling from Ireland, please note the Royal Thai Consulate in Dublin stopped issuing visas in May 2021.
 Instead, visa applications can be processed online or via the Royal Thai Embassy, London.